Find Grad Schools

 • Monitor the revenue activity of the hotel or facility.

-Qualities of a Lodging Manager
+What a Lodging Manager Should Know

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.